PatrikGAndersson/Vaxxdater/README.md

 email if the number of available spots is bigger than 10.

 Usage:
-  Edit the credentials file to return your email and password.
-If used in a Cloud Service set these as enviromental variables for greater security.
-Note that to use email you have to  may have to change permissions in security settings.
+  Edit credentials.py to return your chosen email and password.
+If used in a cloud service i recommens setting these as enviromental variables for greater security.
+  Note that to use email you have to  may have to change permissions in your accounts security settings.